Search: 176 results

 Your father's blessings will prove to be stronger than blessings from the eternal mountains or bounties from the everlasting hills.
 May they come to rest on Joseph's head, May they be set upon the brow of the one who was separated from his own brothers."

-And they took Joseph's vest, and slaughtered a buck of the goats, and dipped the vest in the blood;
+So they took Joseph’s robe, slaughtered a young goat, and dipped the robe in its blood.

-And Joseph's ten brethren went down to buy grain out of Egypt.
+So 10 of Joseph’s brothers went down to buy grain from Egypt.

 Joseph’s brothers were envious and jealous of him, but his father kept the words [of Joseph] in mind [wondering about their meaning].